hverlin/mise-vscode/README.md

 This VSCode extension makes it easier to manage `mise` [tasks](https://github.com/hverlin/mise-vscode/wiki/Tasks), [tools](https://github.com/hverlin/mise-vscode/wiki/Tools), and [environment variables](https://github.com/hverlin/mise-vscode/wiki/Environment-variables) directly from your editor.

+It can automatically [configure other extensions](https://github.com/hverlin/mise-vscode/wiki/Supported-extensions) to use tools provided by `mise` in your current project.

 ![mise-extension.png](screenshots/mise-extension.png)

 ## Installation